knobs-dials/latexcolor/README.md

    -u, -U   Suppress/show unknown messages                  (default: show) -a, -A   Suppress/show everything (can be combined)      (default: show)

-   By default, only non-common hints are shown.
-   -d       Suppress all hints
+   By default, only non-common hints are shown (e.g. not hbox stuff) -d       Suppress all hints
    -e       Show all hints